-This guide contains 101 tax savings tips aimed at entrepreneurs.
-The tips follow the lifecycle of a business meaning that there is something for everyone, regardless of whether you are thinking of starting a business, a new start-up or an established business.
-Many of the tips apply equally to sole traders, partnerships and companies, whereas some are specific to a particular type of business.
+This guide contains 101 tax savings tips aimed at entrepreneurs and business owners.
+The tips follow the lifecycle of a business meaning that there is something for everyone, regardless of whether you are thinking of starting a business, have recently started a business or are running an established business.
+Many of the tips apply equally to sole traders, partnerships and companies; however, some are specific to a particular type of business.

-However, it should be noted that tips in this guide are for illustration purposes only and are intended to demonstrate where tax savings can be made.
-The savings that can be made will depend on the precise circumstances and the examples are a guide only.
+It should be noted that tips in this guide are for illustration purposes only and are intended to demonstrate where tax savings can be made.
+The savings that can and will be made in practice will depend on the precise circumstances and the examples are a guide only.
 Professional advice should always be sought.